v-shutov/azure_task_5_move_vm_to_new_region/README.md

     - use 'UK West' as a target region.
 If your VM size is not available in the 'UK West' Azure region - select any other Azure region where it is available.

-    - make sure that all resources will be moved in the new resource group, called `mate-azure-task-5` (you need to create it before ititiating the movement).
+    - make sure that all resources will be moved in the new resource group, called `mate-azure-task-5`.
+For that, create the target resource group before any other steps, and adjust the configuration of each resource in the Azure Resource Mover before ititiating the Prepare stage.

     - after you moved the resources, check if your web app is still available on the Internet